Frequently Asked Questions

 Selling on a Delivered Duty Paid basis (Incoterms 2020) to EU customers.
 You will need to apply in the first EU country you are exporting to.

-You have a physical EU presence (e.g. sales office, subsidiary, warehousing, manufacturing facility or other) from which you are serving EU customers in any way.
+you have a physical EU presence (e.g. sales office, subsidiary, warehousing, manufacturing facility or other) from which you are serving EU customers in any way.

 Q3.
 I am currently selling Ex-Works to my EU customers.
 Will I need to change this to continue trading at the end of the transition period?

 Q4.
-Will I have to pay Duties or VAT on my EU imports at the end of the transition period?
+Will I have to pay duties or VAT on my EU imports at the end of the transition period?

 Q5.
 What additional documentation will I need for exporting and importing to/from the EU?

-With or without a deal with the EU and as per recent newly launched UK Border Control Operating Model, UK businesses will need to submit extra documentation when trading with EU customers and/or suppliers, such as Customs Declarations, export health certifications, Sanitary and Phytosanitary Controls, Export Licences and others.
+With or without a deal with the EU and as per recent newly launched UK Border Control Operating Model, UK businesses will need to submit extra documentation when trading with EU customers and/or suppliers, such as Customs Declarations, export health certifications, Sanitary and Phytosanitary Controls, Export Licences, and others.
 Make sure you check the UK Global Tariff which will be operational from the 1st January to ensure you understand all the paperwork involved - both for exports and imports.

 Q5.1.
 We only being trading with the EU and never had to do a Customs Declarations.
 Can you tell me why we need one now?

-If you want to continue trading with the EU, then you must completed export and import declarations from the 1st January 2021, although imports from the EU will have a phased approach during the first 6-months of 2021 allowing UK importers to bring most goods and completing declarations and delaying payment of import duties/VAT during this period.
+If you want to continue trading with the EU, then you must complete export and import declarations from the 1st January 2021, although imports from the EU will have a phased approach during the first 6-months of 2021 allowing UK importers to bring most goods and completing declarations and delaying payment of import duties/VAT during this period.